MojisolaaaO/PlaywrightTutorial/README.md

-# PlaywrightTutorial
+# Playwright Tutorial
-This repository contains all the code I develop while taking a Playwright tutorial by [Automation Step By Step](https://www.youtube.com/watch?v=4_m3HsaNwOE), serving as both a portfolio of my work and a resource for others learning about test automation.
+This repository contains the test scripts I develop while taking a Playwright tutorial by [Automation Step By Step](https://www.youtube.com/watch?v=4_m3HsaNwOE), serving as both a portfolio of my work and a resource for others learning about test automation.

 ## Prerequisites